dmccreary/moving-rainbow/docs/getting-started/parts.md

 ## MicroPython Site

-For more parts, see the MicroPython site here:
+For more parts, see the [CoderDojoTC MicroPython website](https://www.coderdojotc.org/micropython/).